Citrix Secure Workspace Access

-The Citrix Access Control service is a cloud-based service.
-To provide user-centric solutions to organizations, and comply with policies Citrix Access Control plays a vital role.
-Along with Citrix Access Control, there are other services that are enabled to provide consolidated solutions to end users.
-To get started with onboarding and setting up the Citrix Access Control service, the administrator must set up authentication, configure access to SaaS apps, and specify the content access settings in the Citrix Access Control service.
+The Citrix Secure Workspace Access service is a cloud-based service.
+To provide user-centric solutions to organizations, and comply with policies Citrix Secure Workspace Access plays a vital role.
+Along with Citrix Secure Workspace Access, there are other services that are enabled to provide consolidated solutions to end users.
+To get started with onboarding and setting up the Citrix Secure Workspace Access service, the administrator must set up authentication, configure access to SaaS apps, and specify the content access settings in the Citrix Secure Workspace Access service.
 The end users can access the service from the Citrix Workspace app or the Workspace URL.

-The Citrix administrator logs in to Citrix Cloud using their credentials, and request Citrix Access Control service.
-The Citrix Access Control is integrated with other Citrix portfolio products including Citrix Gateway, Secure Browser, and Citrix Analytics.
+The Citrix administrator logs in to Citrix Cloud using their credentials, and request Citrix Secure Workspace Access service.
+The Citrix Secure Workspace Access is integrated with other Citrix portfolio products including Citrix Gateway, Secure Browser, and Citrix Analytics.
 This solution offers security for SaaS apps.

 Step1: The Citrix administrator configures Identity and Access Management on Citrix Cloud.
 By default, Citrix Cloud uses the Citrix Identity provider to manage the identity information for all users in the Citrix Cloud account.
 The administrator has flexibility to change and use Azure Active Directory or an on-premises Active Directory service.